 Just ten years ago, the castle was in excellent condition.
 Visitors often walked a mile or more through the tunnel and could see a series of tunnels leading up to various rooms.
 But the stairs leading up to the stairs have now collapsed.
 Most of the bastions have cracks, and some bricks fall off.

-Qila Derawar Fort Bahawalpur in Cholistan is a magnificent castle, rising from the surrounding desert of Poland!
-Visible for miles.
-This would be an amazing tour, not to be missed.
+Qila Derawar Fort Bahawalpur in Cholistan is a magnificent castle, visible for miles.
 The big castle is beautiful and scary – just thinking about how much work it took to build.
 It’s really amazing.

-This is a magnificent castle in Bahwalpur, in the wilderness of Rohi (Cholistan), owned by the Abbasi family.
+Qila Derawar is a magnificent castle in Bahawalpur, in the wilderness of Rohi (Cholistan), owned by the Abbasi family.
 The exterior is well maintained and suggests that it is well cared for, alas the interior is dilapidated and like it has been abused in the military past.

 Qila Derawar Architecture

-Qila Derawar Fort Bahawalpur in Cholistan desert has 39 large bases (bastions), four in each corner, nine on three sides covering West, South and North and eight on the east side.
-It is most impressive from Outside, the latest conservation program has elevated the area but still needs more attention.
+Qila Derawar Fort Bahawalpur in the Cholistan desert has 39 large bases (bastions), four in each corner, nine on three sides covering the West, South, and North, and eight on the east side.
+It is most impressive from the Outside, that the latest conservation program has elevated the area but still needs more attention.

 The large 40 Bastian square 100 ft high in the desert is very attractive.
 The trek to the desert is especially dangerous on rugged roads, large fields of wheat on both sides of the road, camels, goats, cattle, and large pieces of brown sand.
 The fort was built almost 1000 years ago in a protective viewing area.